January 13, 2018

 Using quality intelligence software, manufacturers can easily generate usable information that enacts company-wide transformation.
 By unifying and analyzing real-time data, collected from multiple sources across the organization, in a centralized quality hub, manufacturers can create greater real-time visibility across assembly lines enterprise wide and make informed decisions about their product quality and processes.

 Henry Ford’s assembly line used innovation to bring about change in the global manufacturing industry.
-If the industry wants to remain a competitive force over the next century, its success will depend heavily on the ability innovate.
+If the industry wants to remain a competitive force over the next century, its success will depend heavily on the ability to innovate.
 Quality management innovation can support a manufacturer’s overall sustainability, through preventing errors, improving processes, reducing waste, and offering a competitive edge in the industry.

 For more information on how InfinityQS software can provide quality innovation in your manufacturing facility and throughout your enterprise, please click here.
 Or, to learn more about how quality intelligence solutions can transform manufacturing, please read the InfinityQS white paper "Enact: The Future of Quality."